bbgvisualjournalist/table-to-svg/README.md

 ## Next steps
 I was thinking about a few different for going forward:
-* Make the parameters optional.
-So you could set things like graph type etc by only passing the parameters you care about (via an object).
+* Include optional parameters for things like graph type and size by passing the parameters [via an object](http://stackoverflow.com/a/457589/1349055).
 There would be required parameters and then an optional object that you could pass additional parameters.
 * Or maybe we put the options in the HTML table tags and automate the whole thing?
 So it automatically creates a chart for tables with a specific attribute or data type.
 * Add some media query styling for the charts
 * At the moment the resize function doesn't work for multiple charts on the page.